On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Main results

-Note that while we assume that $\mu$ is a finite measure (and not necessarily a probability measure), the definition above require that $\mu^{y}$'s are probability measures.
-In section \ref{ss:existence} we show that a disintegration of $\mu$ always exists and that it is essentially unique in our setting given Assumption \ref{a:Mcompact}, stated below.
+Note that while we assume that $\mu$ is a finite measure (and not necessarily a probability measure), the definition above requires that $\mu^{y}$'s are probability measures.
+In $\S$ \ref{ss:existence} we show that a disintegration of $\mu$ always exists and that it is essentially unique in our setting given Assumption \ref{a:Mcompact}, stated below.